vk-cs/docs-public/docs/en/computing/iaas/how-to-guides/vm-multiqueue/vm-multiqueue.md

     openstack image list
     ```

-1. Copy the ID of the desired image.
+1. Copy the ID of the required image.
 1. Enable multiqueue:

     ```bash